moaiandin/stoplight.io/netlify/subpages/api-design-with-stoplight.md

 relatedTags:
   - video
 publishedDate: 2019-05-02T18:22:35.798Z
-title: 'Webinar: Design your API using Stoplight'
+title: API Design with Stoplight | Stoplight Webinar
 subtitle: >-
   Stoplight promotes a design-first approach.
 Developing good design-first practices will minimize future cost, speed up your time to market, and lead to